collective/plone.app.imagecropping/README.rst

-In TinyMCE it will be possible to access the cropping editor directly out of the image plugin right below the scale selection (xxx it might get an additional toolbar button)
+In TinyMCE it will be possible to access the cropping editor directly out of the image plugin right below the scale selection

 Design decisions